munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code no-init-arity-error (2 before, 1 after)

-When the class *does* provide an initializer, we also need to ensure that the expected number of arguments passed match the initializer's arity.
+When the class *does* provide an initializer, we also need to ensure that the number of arguments passed matches the initializer's arity.
 Fortunately, the `call()` helper does that for us already.

 To call the initializer, the runtime looks up the `init()` method by name.
 We want that to be fast since it happens every time an instance is constructed.